sjmulder/htmlpath/Readme.md

 htmlpath
 ========

-Command-line utility to perform an XPath query on HTML or XML documents.
+Command-line utility to perform XPath queries on HTML or XML documents.

 Usage
 -----